Dan-Matthews-23/finishing-touch/README.md

 #### Manage Products

 If a superuser, the user can create, read, update and delete products.
-This can be acessed via the nav bar and will only show for those who are superusers
+This can be accessed via the nav bar and will only show for those who are superusers

 Manage Products: ![Am I Responsive]()

 ***